wkappel/AMET/README.md

 ## AMETv1.6

+- General Updates for v1.6
+    - Moved from using RMySQL to RMariaDB, as R is moving away from RMySQL

 - AQ Updates v1.6
     - Support added for AirNow ozone and PM2.5 data
     - Support added for AMTIC HAPS data